parabamoghv/vct-erdos-project/README.md

 ### Hyperparameter tuning

 We could use our engineered features and RandomForest, which showed higher performance than XGBClassifier.
 However, this will require longer training time and more memory.
-Moreover, XGB's performance on all features and its performance on eco_rating and non-engineered features were very close.
+Moreover, XGB's performance on all features and its performance on eco_rating and non-engineered features showed similar results.
 Hence, we decided to train XGBClassifier on eco_rating and non-engineered features.

 With some hyperparameter tuning, we could improve the accuracy up to 69-70%.
 For more details, please read `"vct_2023_model_feature_selection.ipynb"`.

+## Future direction

+In our analysis we realized that in a match certain rounds matter more than others.
+Also, round win/loss momentum has a role in the match result.
+We would like to incorporate this in our model.